claytv/DEND-Capstone-Project/README.md

 ## Workflow

 I used Apache Airflow to load the data from S3 to staging tables in Redshift.
 I then filled the fact and dimension tables by pulling data from the staging tables.
 I chose to use Airflow because it works extremly well for automating pipelines/workflows like this.
-The only "heavylifting" of this project was building the operators and writing SQL queries.
+The only "heavylifting" of this project was building the operators and writing queries.
 I chose to use redshift because it is easy to integrate into a DAG and Redshifts copy command works well when reading data from S3.

 ![airflow](airflow_workflow.png)